"Egypt tourism campaign backfires after people tweet the real #ThisIsEgypt" reads the headline of the Independent on December 13th 2015.

 This hashtag is still used today on social media to describe Egypt.

+#ThisIsEgypt.
+Title is borrowed from Egypt's 2015 tourism campaign.
 Iron sculpture.
 30 x 28 x 20 CM.
-Virtually There: Documentary Meets Virtual Reality, MIT. © Sue Ding, Lara Baladi and Daniel Koff.
-2016.
+Virtually There: Documentary Meets Virtual Reality, MIT.
+Photos by Sue Ding, Daniel Koff and Lara Baladi. © Lara Baladi.

 This virtual reality mask is part of the project Vox Populi, Archiving a Revolution in the Digital Age.
 This wearable sculpture's form is inspired by a medieval scold that kept women from speaking.